gpjmartin/fs1/tpch/README.md

 Approx 120GB of data is read from the TPCH Tables.
 LINEITEM is 85GB at source.</br>

 **sf1000.sh** - Uses the TPCH.SF1000 Schema.
 The LINEITEM Table is created empty, and data is INSERTED.
 The INSERTS are filtered on year and another unit - quarter by default.
 This creates 28 splits (7 years x 4 quarters).  </br>
+All other tables are created using a CREATE TABLE XXX AS SELECT syntax (just one operation). </br>
+Approx 1.2TB of data is read from the TPCH Tables.
+LINEITEM is ~850GB at source.</br>

 ## File Formats: